-- All cell phones must be silenced.

-- Laptops are not permitted.

-- Texting and other non-class related smart phone activities are not allowed.
-Students should quietly excuse themselves from the lecture if substantial external electronic communication is required.
+- All cell phones must be silenced. - Students should quietly excuse themselves from the lecture if substantial external electronic communication is required.

 SYLLABUS CHANGE POLICY

 Except for changes that substantially affect implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.
 Updates will be posted regularly on BlackBoard.